The 3 stages of sales reporting

 But above all, keep it simple.
 I can't tell you how important this is—or how many companies screw it up.

 Takeaway: Keep sales reporting simple.
-Focus on the metrics that really matter.
+Focus on the metrics that matter.

-After a great deal of trial and error, many (though not all) companies make it to stage 3.
-If you managed to escape the stage 2 cycle, you could be here now.
+After much trial and error, many (though not all) companies make it to stage 3.
+If you escaped the stage 2 cycle, you could be here now.
 And this is a great place to be.

-You've passed a many million dollars in revenue and your sales process and structure are matured and scalable.
+You've passed many million dollars in revenue, and your sales process and structure are mature and scalable.

 This is a big problem.
-Lots of companies in stage 1 or 2 think they're in stage 3.
+Many companies in stage 1 or 2 think they're in stage 3.
 And they think they don't need to improve their sales reporting.
 But that means you're not making the most of your sales data.

 So here's what you can do if you want to move from your current stage to stage 3:

-If you're in stage 1, buy a simple, action-oriented sales CRM to run reports from.
+If you're in stage 1, buy a simple, action-oriented sales CRM to run reports.
 (Again, I'm biased, but Close is a great choice.
 We specifically made it that way.)

-If you're in stage 2, focus on using a great API to connect the data from your various tools.
-Spreadsheets are your best friends here—they're cheap, easy to use, and you don't need to pay for expensive trainings to make sure everyone knows what they're doing.
+If you're in stage 2, use a great API to connect the data from your various tools.
+Spreadsheets are your best friends here—they're cheap, easy to use, and you don't need to pay for expensive training to ensure everyone knows what they're doing.

 After a while, you'll feel confident in your sales reporting system.
-You'll get actionable insights, put them to use right away, and see their benefits.
+You'll get actionable insights, use them immediately, and see their benefits.
 That's how you know you're in stage 3.

 At this point, you're ready to make the jump to the big leagues.
 If your reporting kicks ass, and you're getting direct, actionable insights, you can take it to the next level.